How to Control Garden Gophers

-Try to mitigate gopher damage in the spring, when they are becoming more active, and before they begin to reproduce.
+Try to mitigate gopher damage in the early spring, when they are becoming more active, and before they begin to reproduce.

 Set an adjacent pair of back-to-back traps and check them daily.
 A variety of commercial traps are available.
 Experts say they are similarly effective, but they must be set with extreme care to avoid injury.

 Be sure to block any light around the traps, and to tie the traps to a stake or take another measure to keep gophers from dragging away the trap.

 Several gopher poisons also are available.
 The most effective are strychnine and anticoagulant rat poisons.
 Both should be placed in the gopher tunnels to avoid killing pets and other animals.